 As always, the numbers in this piece are taken from the folks at Pro Football Reference.

-Total regular season games between the Vikings and Chargers: 12
+- Regular season games between the Vikings and the Chargers: 13

-Longest Chargers’ winning streak vs Vikings: 1 game (six different times)
+- Longest Chargers’ winning streak against the Vikings: 1 game, six different times